MehrdadZareian/GAMARA/README.md

 * enter the penalty functions

 2. Modify Scots (Robustifier)
-* create a *.hh in dynamics similar to examples (you dont need to change cpp files)
+* create a *.hh similar to examples (you dont need to change cpp files)
 * enter time augmented dynamics ( one extra state variabe x_dot=1)
 * select all paramets in parameters class